 After a two-year physical hiatus, the London Coffee Festival returned in earnest at the end of September, bringing the great and good of the coffee industry back together once more.

-As ever, spending a day at the festival offered a powerful insight into what’s happening on the UK coffee scene, and where trends might be headed next.
+As ever, spending a day at the festival offered a powerful insight into what’s happening on the UK coffee scene, and where consumer trends in the food and beverage industry might be headed next.

 #1 COVID-19 restrictions and lockdowns have inspired a boom in at-home consumption